Zarissa/AO180-Numerical-Methods-in-Atmospheric-Sciences/README.md

 This repository includes a series of 7 numerical simulation projects as part of the A&O 180 Course that I took in my first year at UCLA.

 What you will find:
-Specifications, codes, results, project reports and everything surviving the hurricane that is A&O180 are all included in this repo in remembrance of my deceased brain cells.
+Specifications, codes, results, project reports and everything surviving the hurricane that is A&O180 are all included in this repo.

 *************************************************************************************************************************